shamasun/SAA-C03/02. Tech Fundamentals/README.md

 - Media layers = 1, 2, and 3
 - Host layers = 4, 5, 6, and 7
 - Layer X device $\implies{}$ it has functionality for layer X and below.
+- MAC address is not software assigned.
+Unique to a specific piece of hardware.

 #### 2.4.1 Introduction